What is SEO

 photographer.
 While more than 5 is starting to be too specific, for example,

-Overall, Focus Keywords do not have a large impact on SEO performance, but it is a solid foundation to start your blog on.
+Overall, your SEO Keyphrase will not have a large impact on SEO performance, but it is a solid foundation to start your blog on.

-The blog title (SEO title) is the title of your blog on your website.
+The Blog Title is the title of your blog on your website.
 This will show up when you publish your blog and will be linked inside it, it's important for your audience to view and understand what the page is about, but also for Google to see what the website is about.

 Narrative Publish sets this as the